Competitive alternative for any application.

 When evaluating alternative CNG storage systems in marine environments, corrosion often is considered a decisive factor.
 UAC pressure vessels are built in a non-corrosive, non-toxic composite, lined with a high-density polyethylene.

 Further advantages of UAC glass fiber pressure vessels include weight savings, temperature tolerances, long-term design life and enhanced safety levels, compared to pressure vessels of steel and of those built in other composite materials.
-Glass fiber pressure vessels are also a much more competitive alternative compared to carbon fiber.
+Glass fiber pressure vessels are also a much more price competitive alternative compared to carbon fiber.

 CNG storage and transportation.